 - Army NCO Sword, USMC Officer Sword, Air Force Sword, and academy swords (West Point, or Army Academy) – above measurement minus 2 inches.

-- For 1-1/2-inches: since most of our swords are sized in 1″ increments (a few are offered in 2″ size increments) it would be rare to have a 1-1/2-inch rounding issue, unless we were back-ordered on some sizes and you needed a sword very quickly.
+- For 1-1/2-inches: since most swords are sized in 1″ increments (a few are offered in 2″ size increments) it would be rare to have a 1-1/2-inch rounding issue, unless we were back-ordered on some sizes and you needed a sword very quickly.
 We would generally suggest against rounding 1-1/2-inches or more, but if necessary, we would suggest rounding down to the nearest size.
 It is easier to compensate for a shorter length sword by slightly raising your hand/arm’s position (to bring the point up to eye level) than it is to compensate for a longer sword by lowering your hand.